melvintivane/melvintivane/README.md

     interests: ['AI and Machine Learning', 'Data Science', 'Web App Development'],
     experience: "Melvin has a deep understanding of JavaScript and React, along with proficiency in MongoDB.
                  Melvin also has experience in back-end development using NodeJS and Express framework.",
-    funFacts: "Melvin is a polyglot programmer, always eager to learn new programming languages and technologies.
-               In his free time, he likes to explore the outdoors and is an amateur chess player."
+    funFacts: "Melvin likes to explore the outdoors and is an amateur chess player."
 }
 ```
 <!--hr-->